 After finding an extra room that will for mixing/mastering, fallowed by then picking the right monitors for your room and ears, finding the best monitor placement and listening position within the room, next step is creating an RFZ, right?

 Hello everyone.
 My name is Mark.
 I am currently in the midst of building my home studio (live and control room) with the help of a local studio engineer, Dan Skye, here in central NJ.
 The walls are up and the glass thickness has been determined with the help of Rod's book (we both purchased a copy).
-I am trying to arrange for someone to prep the window opening for the glass installers per Figure 5.3 in Rod's book.
-By prepping, I mean doing everything short of installing the glass so that the glass company can measure, make, and do the final install of the glass.

 Not real sure if this is the right place to post this question so redirect me if needed please (maybe I should be in the construction forum?).
 I'm slowly building my studio (see thread under "Small Studio Build Journey") and during some construction lately I wanted to plan for a "recording" light in the main entry area.